cardano-scaling/hydra/docs/docs/tutorial/index.md

 # Open a head on testnet

-This tutorial will show you how to use `hydra-node` on the `preprod` Cardano network to open a layer-two state channel between two actors using the Hydra Head protocol.
-We will also use [Mithril](https://mithril.network) to bootstrap our nodes for a speedy setup.
+This tutorial demonstrates how to use `hydra-node` on the `preprod` Cardano network to open a layer-two state channel between two participants using the Hydra Head protocol.
+We'll also employ [Mithril](https://mithril.network) for rapid node setup.

-This setup is also known as the [Basic Hydra Head](/topologies/basic) topology and we will be creating the "green" Hydra Head between `X` and `Y` as shown
+This setup follows the [Basic Hydra Head](/topologies/basic) topology, establishing the "green" Hydra Head between `X` and `Y` as shown below:
-below:

 ![](../../topologies/basic/basic-hydra-head.jpg)

-## What you will need
+## Prerequisites

-- [ ] Terminal access to a machine that can connect to and can be reached from the internet.
+- [ ] Terminal access to an internet-connected machine.
-- [ ] Either
+- [ ] Either:
-  - [ ] someone else following this tutorial as well to connect to (recommended), or
+  - [ ] Another participant following this tutorial (recommended), or
-  - [ ] two such machines (or you can run it on one machine).
+  - [ ] Access to two such machines.
-- [ ] 100 tADA in a wallet on `preprod` (per participant)
+- [ ] 100 tADA per participant in a wallet on the `preprod` network.

 ## Step 0: Installation

-Required tools, this tutorial assumes to be available on your system:
+Required tools; This tutorial assumes the following tools are available on your system:

 - [ ] `curl`
 - [ ] `tar`